loudinb/20CS2023/docs/programming-assignments/assignment-2/box-class.md

       question (Question): The question to be added.
   """
   ```
 - Check if the question is not already in `_questions` before adding it.
-- If the question is not in `_questions`, append it to the list.
+Append it to the list only if not present.

 **`remove_question(self, question: Question) -> None`**
 - Implement this method to remove a question from the box.
-- Add a docstring to describe the method.
+- The docstring should be:
   ```python
   """Remove a question from the box.